John Izzo

-John Izzo is a businessman, corporate advisor, speaker, bestselling author and an advocate for sustainable living.
-He was formerly an adjunct professor at the University of British Columbia where he is a co-founder of Blueprint.
-He writes and speaks about the "World of work".
-Izzo is the author of nine books.
-He is a Distinguished Fellow at the Stimson Center and a former Fellow at the East West Institute.
-He focuses on the practice of Foresight to help create better futures.
+John Izzo is a businessman and author.
+He was formerly an adjunct professor at the University of British Columbia.
+Izzo is the author of nine books, and is a Distinguished Fellow at the Stimson Center and a former Fellow at the East West Institute.
 He is co-host of the podcast The Way Forward.

 Early life and education

 Izzo graduated from Hofstra University with a B.A. in Sociology and Journalism in 1979.
 He earned a M.Div. from McCormick Theological Seminary, Chicago, Illinois, in 1981.
 He graduated with a Ph.D. in Communication Studies from Kent State University in 1992.